 C://Program Files (x86)/iMyFone

-). - Locate the Resident folder and delete it.
+). - Delete the Resident folder.

 C:\Users\YourUsername\AppData\Local\Temp